Latifabad: Administrative division

-Latifabad is classified into 12 Administrative divisions in number from 1 to 12.
-Each number has a chairman which is elected through local body elections which solve the local issue of the related people of this unit.
+Latifabad is divided into 12 administrative divisions numbered from 1 to 12.
+Each number has a chairman which is elected through local body elections, who is responsible for addressing local issues of the related people of this unit.

 Economy

-There are Handicraft industries, including silver and gold work, ornamented silks, and embroidered leather saddles, etc. are also well established.
+There are handicraft industries, including silver and gold work, ornamented silks, and embroidered leather saddles.
 Latifabad produces almost all of the ornamental glass or metal bangles.

 IT

-Latifabad plays important role in educating people in the field of IT not only in town but also in city there are many centres like Aptec, Ureka, FAITH College, Chambers, Arena, horizon and many others are providing quality education to students.
-Two big mobile and computer markets are there in latifabad Chiragh complex, Tayyab complex where every new technology is available in different variety.
-NIC (National Incubation Center) is established for youngsters to startup their own business.
+Latifabad plays an important role in educating people in the field of IT not only in the town but also in the wider city.
+There are many centres like Aptech, Ureka, FAITH College, Chambers, Arena, and Horizon, and many others providing quality education to students.
+Two big mobile and computer markets are located in Latifabad: Chiragh Complex and Tayyab Complex, where a wide variety of new technology is available in a wide variety.
+A National Incubation Center (NIC) has been established for youngsters to start their own businesses.

 Food

-People of Latifabad are fond of spicy foods, fast food and sweet dishes also.
-There is a food street in Latifabad no 8 where every type of food is available like fast food and specially biryani which is the most common food available in the markets as well as corners of roads.
-It is estimated that there are 150+ shops of biryani of different taste.
+People of Latifabad are fond of spicy foods, fast food, and sweet dishes as well.
+There is a food street in Latifabad No. 8 where every type of food is available, including fast food and especially biryani, which is the most common food available in the markets as well as on street corners.
+It is estimated that there are over 150 shops selling biryani of different varieties.